Skip to main content

 Description

-Ensure that each AWS API Gateway API Route is configured with a mechanisms for controlling and managing access to the API.
+Ensure that each AWS API Gateway API Route is configured with a mechanism for controlling and managing access to the API.
 API Gateway supports the following mechanisms:

 • Lambda authorizers - Leverage custom AWS Lambda functions to evaluate incoming requests and determine access.